lizmat/articles/p6c-ending.md

   - [Pod::EOD](https://raku.land/zef:raku-community-modules/Pod::EOD)

 Note that the distributions marked "in progress" still need some Tender Loving Care before they will be properly integrated into the Raku ecosystem again.
 Pull Requests for these distributions are *very* welcome!

+A number of other authors responded that they thought that (some of) their distributions were not fit to be modernized or transferred to the Raku Module Adoption Center.
+Kudos to these authors nonetheless, because of their time and efforts in the past.
+Even if that didn't result into something they thought was worth salvaging.
+These distributions have been removed from the "p6c" ecosystem, which thusly contains *552* distributions now: a 15% reduction in one week!

+> Yours truly will actually look at all of these packages to see whether they warrant a transfer to the Raku Module Adoption Center.
+Beauty **is** in the eye of the beholder  :-)

+All in all a fruitful week in the Raku Ecosystem world.